Our team

 Dr Wang has undertaken further study in various areas of interest, obtaining the Sydney Child Health Program certificate (formerly Diploma of Child Health), Certificate of Women’s Health and focussed psychological strategies (FPS) skills training before being awarded the Fellow of the Royal Australian College of General Practitioners (FRACGP).

 Dr Wang is passionate about providing high quality person-centred care with a focus on preventive health and wellbeing.
-She believes in the importance of building strong, lasting relationships with her patients and their families and empowers them to achieve their best physical and mental health.

 Ellen Pattison.JPG